saket88/file-upload-csv/README.md

 3. The test data can be found in src/main/resources/user-location-data.csv

+4. JDK 8.

 Steps to run(Please make sure Docker is running)

 1. ./mvnw compile jib:dockerBuild

-2. docker images.
+2. docker images
-         Just ensure that file-upload is there in your docker daemon
+**Just ensure that file-upload is there in your docker daemon**

 3. docker run --publish=8080:8080 file-upload:0.0.1-SNAPSHOT